TSSaint/SQLPrac/README.md

 11

 To avoid confusion, it's important to accurately define data types.
 Additionally, numeric operations can never be done with "TEXT" datatypes.
 A logical approach towards storing numbers assumes that some kind of operation will be done later.
 Otherwise, this could not be done.
 Data can be parsed accurately, safely, and efficiently when named properly.

+# A Note on Querying

+### Vocabulary/Syntax/Keywords

+Lines of SQL code are called statements or queries (executing SQL, running a query).
+Syntactically, reserved words are used in combinations.
+Ex.
+SELECT * FROM books; will take all of the information from the table books.
+Keywords SELECT tells SQL to choose specifics, and FROM tells SQL where to look.
+The semicolon acts as an ending, telling the program to stop running a query.

+Note: querying large datasets will hurt performance for the user and others, hence the need for specific and confined querying.